phkhanhtrinh23/japanese_spelling_correction/README.md

-# Grammatical Error Correction for Japanese Spelling Correction - GECToR JSC
+# Japanese Grammatical Error Correction - JGEC

-GECToR-JSC is described in the paper [GECToR -Grammatical Error Correction: Tag, Not Rewrite](https://arxiv.org/abs/2005.12592), but it is implemented for Japanese.
+JGEC is described in the paper [GECToR -Grammatical Error Correction: Tag, Not Rewrite](https://arxiv.org/abs/2005.12592), but it is implemented for Japanese.
 This project's code is based on the official implementation [gector](https://github.com/grammarly/gector).

 ## Datasets